mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

     LDA, CAT, RUNEX

 This is meant to represent "Light Duty Auto", "Catalytic Converter", and "Running Exhaust".
 That is a great description, but CARB represents that using the EIC 71073411000000.
-The `vtp2eic.py` file contains a singly Python dictionary mapping these EMFAC codes to EIC, for example:
+The `vtp2eic.py` file contains a single Python dictionary mapping these EMFAC codes to EIC, for example:

     {('All Other Buses', 'DSL', 'IDLEX'): 77976512100000,
      ('All Other Buses', 'DSL', 'PMBW'): 77976854100000,